vippsas/vipps-woocommerce/README.txt

 = Configuring products =

-Configuring products for use with the Vipps Recurring Payments plugin is not any different from default WooCommerce, with one exception: The configuration for whether the product is virtual or physical is important to consider.
+Configuring products for use with the Vipps MobilePay Recurring Payments plugin is not any different from default WooCommerce, with one exception: The configuration for whether the product is virtual or physical is important to consider.